amhiggin/DistributedFileSystem/README.md

 3. Locking service
 4. Client-side caching

-Implemented in Python using the Flask Restful framework.
-Communication is through HTTP in JSON format.
+Implemented in Python 2.7 using the Flask-Restful framework.
+All communication is in JSON format, and all servers are run on <i>localhost</i> (i.e. hostname is <b>127.0.0.1</b>).

 ## Distributed Transparent File Access
 The system operates according to the Network File System (NFS) model.
 It can support multiple connected clients, and multiple fileservers.
-It deals exclusively with .txt files.
+It deals <i>exclusively</i> with .txt files.

 ### Client Library
-All file accesses are made through a client library called <i>ClientApi.py</i>.
-This library is the interface exposed to the client-side application for manipulation of the local and remote file-systems.
-By using the library, the under-the-hood implementation details of the distributed file-system are hidden from the user.
+All file accesses are made through a client library called a client library called <b><i>ClientApi.py</i></b>.
+This library is the interface exposed to the client-side application for manipulation of the local and remote file-systems (also the cache: see later sections).
+By using the library, the under-the-hood implementation details of the distributed file-system are hidden from the client application.

 Clients can:
 *	Access remote copies of files stored on file-servers through the <i>read</i> and <i>write</i> function calls.
-They can also create new files, and open existing files locally.
+They can also create new files, and open existing files locally to view the contents.
 * Interact with file contents through the system editor, which is launched before every remote write and after every remote read.
+In Windows, this is <b>notepad.exe</b>, and in Linux it is <b>nano</b> which is used.

-A subtle point here is that <i>in order to 'open' a file in read-only mode, the contents of the file are displayed in the console window.</i> Opening the file in the text editor would give an individual the option to edit the file when they should really just be able to view the contents - an undesirable behaviour that is resolved by this approach.
+<b>Note on opening files:</b> in order to 'open' a file in read-only mode, the contents of the file are displayed in the console window.</i> Opening the file in the text editor (as is done with the <i>read</i> and <i>write</i> operations) would give an individual the option to edit the file when they should really just be able to view the contents - an undesirable behaviour that is resolved by this approach.

 ### Client application
-This application provides a simple interface to a user, offering options to manipulate files.
-This includes reading, writing, opening and creating text files.
+This application, called <b><i>Client.py</i></b>, provides a simple interface offering options to manipulate files.
+This includes reading, writing, opening and creating of text files.
 When a text file is created for the first time, the specified directory is automatically created if it doesn’t already exist.

-All files on the local filesystem are visible to every client.
-However, each client implements its own cache.
+* All files on the local filesystem are visible to every client.
+However, each client implements its own cache, allowing them to keep their own most frequently accessed content close at hand.

-In the background, the user's choices when interacting with the system are routed through the client library to the appropriate services (e.g. cache, locking server, directory server, file server), providing abstraction from the underlying technical implementation.
+* In the background, the user's choices when interacting with the system are routed through the client library to the appropriate services (e.g. cache, locking server, directory server, file server), providing abstraction from the underlying technical implementation.
+* Upon termination of the client, the contents of the cache are erased: however, no changes are made to the files in the local file-system.

 ## Directory Service
-A directory service has the function of converting human-readable file names displayed to a client, into non-verbose file identifiers on remote file servers.
-It acts as a namespace for the system that maps a unique filename (from which the client can be identified) to a unique file identifier (from which the remote file server can be identified) – an intermediary between the client and the remote file servers.
+A directory service in any distributed file-system has the function of converting human-readable file names displayed to a client, into non-verbose file identifiers on remote file-servers.
+It acts as a namespace for the system that maps a unique filename (from which the client can be identified) to a unique file identifier (from which the remote file server can be identified) – an intermediary between the client and the remote file-servers.

 ### Directory Server
-There is one directory server located at a known address of <b>http://127.0.0.1:5000/</b>.
+The system has one directory server located at a known address of <b>http://127.0.0.1:5000/</b>, called <b><i>DirectoryServer.py</i></b>.
 This server acts as a management application for the distributed file-system.
-The directory server maintains a record of the mappings of full client-side file names to enumerated file identifier mappings on the remote servers.
+It maintains a record of the mappings of full client-side filenames to enumerated file identifiers on the remote file-servers.

 Amongst other responsibilities, it:
 * Provides a registration mechanism for -
   * Client applications, at URL endpoint <b>http://127.0.0.1:5000/register_client</b>
-  * File servers, at URL endpoint <b>http://127.0.0.1:5000/register_fileserver</b>
+  * File-servers, at URL endpoint <b>http://127.0.0.1:5000/register_fileserver</b>

   including the assignment of unique ids to each;
-* Records connection details for clients and file servers;
+* Records connection details for clients and file-servers that have registered with it;
 * Load-balances connected file-servers, such that at any time the least-loaded server will be given any new loading;
 * Maintains records of client-fileserver file-directory mappings, where clients provide a full file path (e.g. ../Client0/hello.txt) and this is mapped to a unique server-side identifier in the server’s root directory (e.g. ../Server10/18.txt).
-* Maintains versioning of the files as an integer value, according to the number of times they have been updated by clients.
-This is a crucial element of the client-side caching.
+* Maintains versioning of the files using integer values, according to the number of times they have been updated by clients.
+This is a crucial enabling element of the client-side caching.

 ### Remote File Server